solvictor/dslr/README.md

 <h1 align="center"><u>dslr</u></h1>
-42 ML Projects that aims to perform a logical regression on a dataset
+42 ML Project that aims to perform a logical regression on a dataset

 **Score** :
 <br>